8 Destinations You Need to Visit for Adventure Travel in New Zealand

 Auckland for 1 Day

 If you’re on limited time in New Zealand, then we recommend staying in Auckland for just a day to get a taste of city life in the most adventurous country on earth.
-Go up the Sky Tower, the Southern Hemisphere’s tallest building, to either look at the epic views, do the terrifying “SkyWalk” around the tower’s outside walkway at 192m (630ft), or even do the “SkyJump” from the tower.
+Go up the Sky Tower (more info on Viator and Tripadvisor), the Southern Hemisphere’s tallest building, to either look at the epic views, do the terrifying “SkyWalk” around the tower’s outside walkway at 192m (630ft) (more info on Viator and Tripadvisor), or even do the “SkyJump” from the tower (on Viator and Tripadvisor).
 While you’re in the big city, stock up on supplies before you hit the road!

 Auckland for 2-3 Days